 - Use heavy cream or heavy whipping cream, and not normal milk!
 You need the higher fat percentage for the frosting to have the right consistency.

 - Melt your white chocolate before your start making the frosting.
-This gives it has time to cool before you add it into your frosting.
+This lets the chocolate cool a bit before you add it into your frosting.
 If you pour it in piping hot it can melt the butter!

 - If you are making frosting for a cake, mix the buttercream on the lowest speed at the end of the process for a couple minutes, to get out any extra air that might have be incorporated during the mixing process.

-- I usually make 1 1/2 batches of frosting to stack and frost a seven or eight inch cake.
+- I usually make batch of frosting to fill and frost a 7-inch or 8-inch cake.

 If you try this white chocolate frosting recipe, I’d love to hear what you think!